tomrittervg/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 This data can be large, but it is calculable.
 Web properties with more certificates and domains are more likely to be able to handle the increased storage need, while small web properties will not seen an undue burden.
-Therefore HTTPS servers SHOULD NOT delete SCTs or Certificate Chains.
+HTTPS servers SHOULD NOT delete SCTs or Certificate Chains.
 This completely mitigates flushing attacks.

 Again, note that it is important that implementors do not calculate the exact size of cache expected -- if an attack does occur, the new